cybermana/awesome-azure-security-centre/README.md

 ### Updates and Roadmaps

-- [**Roadmap**: Microsoft 365](https://www.microsoft.com/en-gb/microsoft-365/roadmap?filters=) - Learn more about the Microsoft 365 roadmap and what is in the pipeline for the future.
+- [Roadmap: Azure Security Center](https://azure.microsoft.com/en-us/updates/?category=security&query=azure%20security%20center) - Learn more about the Azure roadmap and what is in the pipeline for the future.
-- [What's new in Microsoft Cloud App Security?](https://docs.microsoft.com/en-us/cloud-app-security/release-notes) - Learn more about what's new in Microsoft Cloud App Security.
-- [What's new in Microsoft Defender for Endpoint?](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/whats-new-in-microsoft-defender-atp) - Learn more about what's new in Microsoft Defender for Endpoint.
-- [What's new in Defender for Identity](https://docs.microsoft.com/en-us/defender-for-identity/whats-new) - Learn more about what's new in Microsoft Defender for Identity.
+- [What's new in Azure Security Center?](https://docs.microsoft.com/en-us/azure/security-center/release-notes) - Learn more about what's new in Microsoft Azure Security Center.
-- [What's new in Microsoft Defender for Office](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/whats-new-in-office-365-atp?view=o365-worldwide) - Learn more about what's new in Microsoft Defender for Office.
+- [Important upcoming changes to Azure Security Center?](https://docs.microsoft.com/en-us/azure/security-center/upcoming-changes) - Learn more about what's upcoming with Azure Security Center.

 ## Technologies